storageos/storageos.github.io/_includes/troubleshoot/issues/newcluster-old-nodes.md

 ## Clearing cached `JOIN`

 When trying out StorageOS in Dev/POC environments it is common to change the value of the `JOIN` variable between installs.
-However, if a cluster has previously been made, the old `JOIN` value is cached and used in preference.
-When re-installing StorageOS, you should clear the old cached data:
+However, if a node has previously participated in a cluster, the old `JOIN` value is cached and used in preference.
+When re-installing StorageOS, you should clear the old cached
+data:

 ```
 $ rm -rf /var/lib/storageos*